djsoulspotti-ops/Skajla/docs/DEVSECOPS_SECURITY_AUDIT_2025_11_12.md

 ## Executive Summary

-Comprehensive security hardening of SKAILA educational platform has been completed. **Three critical vulnerabilities were identified and fixed**, resulting in significant improvement in security posture.
+Comprehensive security hardening of SKAJLA educational platform has been completed. **Three critical vulnerabilities were identified and fixed**, resulting in significant improvement in security posture.
 The application is now **production-ready** with enterprise-grade security controls.

 **Security Rating:**
 - **Before:** 🔴 High Risk (Multiple Critical Vulnerabilities)